-In Fiscal Quarter (FQ) 4 2021/22 (January to March, 2022), 55.4% of women who gave birth in FH hospitals were registered with the Best Beginnings program during their pregnancy.
-This rate represents a 0.9 percentage point decrease with respect to FQ3 2021/22 (October to December, 2021).
-Overall, the 2021/2022 fiscal year rate (April 2021 to March 2022, 56.3%) was 18.7 percentage points below the Fraser Health target of 75%.
+In Fiscal Quarter (FQ) 2 2022/23 (July to September, 2022), 56.2% of women who gave birth in FH hospitals were registered with the Best Beginnings program during their pregnancy.
+This rate represents a 1.8 percentage point increase with respect to the previous quarter (April to June, 2022).
+The FQ2 2022/23 was 18.8 percentage points below the Fraser Health target of 75%.

 Population and Public Health (PPH) continues working with stakeholders such as GPs and maternity clinics and other community partners to facilitate early registration and awareness of program.
 PPH is currently exploring contributing factors as well as opportunities to increase prenatal registration in these areas; such as a Facebook campaign.
 Since 2013, PPH has been encouraging electronic registration through the Fraser Health website (fraserhealth.ca/parenting) and a mobile version of the registration website has been launched.
 Despite current efforts, competing priorities such as the overdose crisis and COVID-19 have prevented PPH from achieving the prenatal registration target.
 In June 2018, PPH launched SmartMOM, a text push notification service, that provides pregnant individuals with key health messages according to their gestational age.
 In order to receive this service, women must go through the pre-natal registration page which will hopefully encourage more individuals to register sooner.
 Covid-19 has presented another competing priority; there is currently limited capacity to promote prenatal registration.
 Throughout the pandemic, we continue to support vulnerable women in the prenatal and postpartum period.
 We are using virtual health technology to provide service to our vulnerable clients where possible and in person service where needed.

 With the resumption/restart of PPH services post Covid-19, a re-engagement plan with GPs, maternity clinics and other community partners and a refresh of promotional materials is underway.